Serie A racism: 'People also buu players with normal, white skin' - Lazio chief Lotito claims monkey chants are not racist | Goal.com

 Former Juventus forward Moise Kean was also targeted by Cagliari fans last season, with similar incidents also reported by Blaise Matuidi and former Inter midfielder Sulley Muntari in previous years.

-However, Lazio president Lolito insists that monkey chants have been directed at "normal" people too, with it his belief that they are "not always racist".
+However, Lazio president Lotito insists that monkey chants have been directed at "normal" people too, with it his belief that they are "not always racist".

 “The 'buu' chants don't always correspond to a discriminatory or racist act.
 I remember when I was little, often people who were not black, who had normal, white skin, were booed by other players to discourage them from scoring a goal," Lotito told ANSA.